truust-io/docs.truust.io/content/getting-started.md

 - **Business Name**: It will be your account name.
 It will be your public identification, so make sure is an understandable reference to your users.
 - **Logo**: Company Logo.
 It will be displayed on your checkout page if you use the payments links feature.
 - **Payment Method**: Payment method that your customers will use to pay for your orders by default.
 You can set the individual payment method later creating the order.
 - **Fees:** commission value that will be applied by default to your transactions.
 You can indicate this commission in two ways: as a percentage and as an absolute value.
-Again, remember that you can set the individual fees for an invdiviual payment when creating the order.
+Again, remember that you can set the individual fees for an individual payment when creating the order.

 To edit later your account, click on the **"Accounts"** option in the left sidebar.
-Then, click the **"Accounts Settings""** button for the account you want to set up.
+Then, click the **"Accounts Settings"** button for the account you want to set up.

 ### Multiples Accounts

 You can create additional Truust accounts associated with your email address.
 You might create some accounts yourself, and might be given access to other accounts as a team member.
 To create a new account, click on the name of your current Truust account at the lower-left corner, and select **New account**.

 You must use separate Truust accounts for projects, websites, or businesses that operate independently from one another.
 When you activate a new account, it is subject to Truust’s standard policies and pricing—it does not inherit any special status or other similar considerations that may apply to your existing account.

-Using additional accounts has a number of benefits:
+Using additional accounts has several benefits:

 - **Separate tax and legal entity information:** Each account can only be associated with the tax ID and legal entity of one business.
 If you operate multiple businesses that have separate tax ID information (e.g., separate legal entities), you must create additional accounts for each.
-- **Unique statement descriptor and public business information**Using the same Truust account for separate businesses can cause confusion as the public business information used is the same for both.
+- **Unique statement descriptor and public business information**Using the same Truust account for separate businesses can confuse the public business information used is the same for both.
 For example, a customer who purchases from your business “XYZ” may see a charge from your business “ABC” on their statement, potentially resulting in a dispute.
-Each additional account has its own public information to accurately describe your business and payments.
+Each additional account has its public information to accurately describe your business and payments.
-- **Easier reporting and reconciliation**Separating the payments processed by your businesses makes it easier to find payments, create and export reports, and reconcile payouts to your bank account.
+- **Easier reporting and reconciliation**Separating the payments processed by your businesses make it easier to find payments, create and export reports, and reconcile payouts to your bank account.
 - **Payouts to separate bank accounts**Each additional account can use a separate bank account for payouts (although you can use the same bank account if you wish).

 If you need to create many new accounts—or provision accounts automatically—while maintaining centralized reporting and management, you may wish to consider using tags instead of using multiple conventional Truust accounts.